 The National Wine Centre

 Located next to the Adelaide Botanic Gardens with its stunning architecture, the National Wine Center of Australia offers an experience of winemaking process through an interactive Wine Discovery Journey located on the first floor.
-Guests can complete their experience by tasting fine Australian wines, or enjoying a meal from the seasonal a la carte menu on the ground floor Concourse Cafe.
-The center is open 9am until 5pm daily.
+Guests can complete their experience by tasting fine Australian wines or enjoying a meal from the seasonal a la carte menu on the ground floor Concourse Cafe.
+The centre is open 9 am until 5 pm daily.

 Adelaide Botanic Gardens